 To connect wireless speakers to your computer, follow the device manufacturer's instructions.
+To connect high-definition speakers to the computer, see Configuring audio for HDMI on page 32.
 Before connecting audio devices, be sure to adjust the volume.

 Adjusting the volume